Ace Cash (ACEC) Price Reaches $0.25

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Ace Cash’s launch date was November 26th, 2021.
+Ace Cash launched on November 26th, 2021.
 Ace Cash’s total supply is 500,000,000 tokens and its circulating supply is 200,000,000 tokens.
-The official website for Ace Cash is acecapital.io.
 Ace Cash’s official Twitter account is @acecapuk and its Facebook page is accessible here.
+Ace Cash’s official website is acecapital.io.

 Ace Cash Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Ace Cash directly using US dollars.
-Investors seeking to trade Ace Cash should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ace Cash using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Ace Cash directly using U.S. dollars.
+Investors seeking to trade Ace Cash should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Ace Cash using one of the aforementioned exchanges.

 Receive News & Updates for Ace Cash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ace Cash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.